Plan your StoreFront deployment

-NetScale Gateway for remote access
+NetScaler Gateway for remote access

-If you plan to enable access to StoreFront from outside the corporate network, a NetScaler Gateway is required to provide secure connections for remote users.
+If you plan to enable access to StoreFront from outside the corporate network, a Citrix Gateway is required to provide secure connections for remote users.
 Deploy Citrix Gateway outside the corporate network, with firewalls separating Citrix Gateway from both the public and internal networks.
 Ensure that Citrix Gateway is able to access the Active Directory forest containing the StoreFront servers.

 Global Server Load Balancer

 In large Citrix deployments you may have StoreFront and NetScaler deployments in multiple data centers.
 Using a Global Server oad Balancer (GSLB) you can configure a single global URL which the GSLB redirects to the specific URL of a gateway in one of the regions.
 Typically the GSLB chooses the closest gateway based on a load balancing algorithm such as round trip time (RTT) or Static Proximity.

 For example you may have 3 regional gateways:

 Along with a GSLB

 Before configuring a GSLB, review what server certificates you have in place and how your organization performs DNS resolution.
 Any URLs that you want to use in your Citrix Gateway and StoreFront deployment must be present in your server certificates.

 StoreFront does not have any built-in mechanism to synchronize configuration between server groups; instead it is up to the administrator to configured that each StoreFront Server Group is configured in the same way so the users get a consistent experience whichever server group they connect to.

 StoreFront can periodically synchronize subscriptions (favourites) between server groups, see Subscription synchronization.